Extradition in the Caribbean: Treaties and Legal Risks

 Dual Criminality

-Dual criminality can become a strong defence point where the request is based on:
+Dual criminality may become relevant where the request concerns:

 The Principle of Specialty